stride3d/stride-website/posts/2025-03-25-distant-worlds-2-development-with-stride.md

 #### Which library did you use for UI elements in Distant Worlds 2?

+##### What led you to choose the current UI solution over others?

+##### Were there any features you found lacking in Stride for UI, and how did you address these gaps?

 We initially tried out the built-in user interface elements of Xenko.
 But for various reasons we decided to instead build our own user interface system.

 So for UI rendering we took the `SpriteBatch` class and built some basic controls: buttons, panels, textboxes, etc.